-The technological revolution has impacted all areas of intelligence – human intelligence (HUMINT), signal (SIGINT), imagery (IMINT), and so on.
+The technological revolution has impacted all areas of intelligence – human intelligence (HUMINT), signal intelligence (SIGINT), imagery intelligence (IMINT), and so on.
 But by far, the area of intelligence that has benefited the most from the technological innovation is OSINT.
 While open source intelligence used to have a supporting function in the production of intelligence, its role has now become central.
 The rise of social media and the complexification of world politics are among the factors that helped this shift happen.

 Internet and OSINT

 Every day, more than 500 million tweets are posted, 294 billion of emails are sent, 4 petabytes of data are created on Facebook, and hundreds of terabytes of data are generated by IoT (i.e. data generated by sensors embedded in our phones, cars, and houses).

 Twitter, Facebook, and other social media channels offer an insight into people’s uncensored thoughts, opinions as well as an opportunity to monitor real-time events and indicators.
 Social media monitoring and analysis has become a sub field of its own, SOCMINT - Social Media Intelligence - and has become an integral part of OSINT.